MoravianCollege/clashboard/README.md

 * To add the schema that AACT tables are saved in: `psql aact` and then `alter role your-username in database aact set search_path = ctgov, public;`

-* To launch the flask application: `sudo gunicorn clashboard_gui:app.server`
+* To launch the flask application first we copy `clashboard.service` to the directory `/etc/systemd/system`.
+Next, we run the following commands:
+* `sudo systemctl start clashboard`
+* `sudo systemctl enable clashboard`